gevulotnetwork/gevulot/crates/cli/README.md

 This command allows to execute a workflow of task on the nodes.
 A task is an execution of a program on the node.
 Deployed prover or verifier are programs.

-The task are defined using a json format.
-Use --tasks parameter to specify a list of execution tasks or steps.
+The tasks are defined using a json format.
+Use `--tasks` parameter to specify a list of execution tasks or steps.

 #### Example of steps: